starwavelin/Starwave/README.md

 # Starwave

-Description: This is the repository storing different versions of my personal website, ordered in the inversely chronological order.
+Description: This is the repository storing different versions of my personal website.
+The following list shows them in the inversely chronological order.

 * current:
 	* My Biography and resume